-CHI Health Heart & Vascular Institute was the first in Omaha to perform transcatheter aortic valve replacement (TAVR).
+CHI Health was the first in the region to perform transcatheter aortic valve replacement (TAVR) - the first in Nebraska was done at CHI Health Nebraska Heart.
 This new treatment is for patients with severe aortic stenosis (narrowing of the heart valve) who, because of multiple co-morbidities, are not well enough or at high risk for traditional open heart surgery.
 Up until now, the only treatment for severe aortic stenosis has been open heart aortic valve replacement surgery.

 This less invasive procedure is done through a small incision in the groin using a catheter to transport the valve to the heart and then deploy without any incision in the chest wall.
 This is the transfemoral approach.
 If the arteries of the groin are too small then we must do a transapical approach and make a small incision under the left breast area to place the valve with a catheter.
 The TAVR procedure is designed to replace the patient's diseased valve while the heart continues to beat – eliminating the need for use of a heart-lung machine.